 Education and talent management is essential for enterprises in today's knowledge based society to keep and expand their market position.

 Sustainable management means actively taking part and strategically guiding personnel and staff development.
-IT support by integrated learning management systems, talent management and education controlling is mandatory to manage training programmes efficiently and economically according to company's objectives and strategy.
+IT support by integrated learning management systems, talent management and education controlling is mandatory to manage training programs efficiently and economically according to company's objectives and learning strategy.

 Education managers and staff development must be recognized as a strategic partner and equipped with competencies and budgets accordingly.

 Continuous process optimization is a mandatory part of a software selection and implementation process.
 This way an added value can be generated.
 The solution lies in a thorough analysis of requirements, prioritization of demands the selection of the right partners with experience and a high degree of specialization.

 - Dreyer, A. (2013).
 Qualitätsmodell betrieblichen Bildungs- und Talentmanagements.
 In D. Bildungspreis, Bildungs- und Talentmanagement - Jahrbuch 2013 (S. 17-29).
 Bonn / München: EuPD Research, TÜV SÜD Akademie.